-December 2021 – Dermatology Specialists of Alabama, Florida, Georgia & Mississippi dermatologists Jon Ward, MD, Michael Stickler, MD and Josh Hammel, MD have all passed the American Board of Dermatology’s 2021 Micrographic Dermatologic Surgery Subspecialty Certification Examination making them among the first in the nation to be double board-certified in dermatology and Mohs micrographic surgery.
+December 2021 – Dermatology Specialists of Alabama, Florida, Georgia & Mississippi dermatologists Jon Ward, MD, Michael Stickler, MD, Josh Hammel, MD and USAF Major Lisa Chastant, MD have all passed the American Board of Dermatology’s 2021 Micrographic Dermatologic Surgery Subspecialty Certification Examination making them among the first in the nation to be double board-certified in dermatology and Mohs micrographic surgery.

 Drs.
-Ward, Stickler and Hammel have performed, combined, over 40,000 Mohs micrographic surgeries to successfully treat skin cancer in patients under their care.
+Ward, Stickler, Hammel and Chastant have performed, combined, over 40,000 Mohs micrographic surgeries to successfully treat skin cancer in patients under their care.
 They are proud to have earned a certification in this subspecialty demonstrating a high standard of knowledge and skill in Micrographic Dermatologic Surgery, along with their dedication to life-long learning in the field.